Restaurant Supervisor Salary

 Popular Skills for Restaurant Supervisor

 Survey results imply that Restaurant Supervisors deploy a deep pool of skills on the job.
-Most notably, facility with Training Program Development, Inventory Management, and Customer Relations are correlated to pay that is significantly above average, leading to increases of 28 percent, 13 percent, and 7 percent, respectively.
-At the other end of the pay range are skills like Food Preparation, Order Inventory, and Cash Handling.
-It is often found that people who know Cash Handling are also skilled in People Management.
+Most notably, facility with Training Program Development, Inventory Management, and Customer Relations are correlated to pay that is significantly above average, leading to increases of 27 percent, 12 percent, and 7 percent, respectively.
+Skills that pay less than market rate include Food Preparation, Order Inventory, and Cash Handling.
+Those familiar with Cash Handling also tend to know People Management.

 Pay by Experience Level for Restaurant Supervisor